 In considering all the factors that go into the growth and processing of this specialized coffee, Jamaican Blue Mountain coffee produces a flavor that's truly unique.
 It's rich and delicately acidic, with an unusual floral and fruity touch counterbalanced by nutty and chocolate undertones.
 Very balanced, it’s practically free of bitterness.
 Together with being one of the best coffees in the world, its scarce annual production and popularity in some very strong markets – about 80% is exported to Japan – causes prices to reach high levels.
 But particularly in the coffee world, I find that you tend to get what you pay for.

-Hopefully, this article has given you a deeper look into the exotic world of Blue Mountain coffee.
+Hopefully, this article has given you a deeper look into the exotic world of Jamaican Blue Mountain coffee.
 Like Kona Coffee, it has captivated the treasured senses of coffee lovers around the world and for very good reason.
 Sure, it costs more than other coffees.
-But if you're a coffee lover that appreciates coffee perfection, the right Blue Mountain coffee is worth every penny.
+But if you're a coffee lover that appreciates transformative coffee experiences, the right Blue Mountain coffee is worth every penny.

 - Avoid blends if your budget allows it